rackerlabs/docs-developer-blog/_posts/2018-04-01-Code-Dive-Openstack-Live-Migrations.md

 #### Exploration 9

-Now we actually enter the server meat and potatoes.
+Now we actually enter the server meat and potatoes, and because of this major change in workloads, we will start a new terrible flowchart.
 The main purpose of the following method is to build a task object that keeps track of the progress and moves things along.
 This task also allows me to cancel to the live-migrate prematurely or, if I want to in later API versions, to issue a force complete.
 It also sets up some basic variables for later use.
 Some task work is done here, which I'm skipping over because it is more relevant to learning Conductor tasks than the live migration process itself.
 Breaking down the work here, I create a new "migration" object from the nova primitives set: *nova.objects.Migration*.
 This creates a basic dictionary set with empty values.
 Similar to instantiating a new class, this instantiates an empty python object with data that we expect.
 I fill in some of this data that I already know, such as the instance data, source host, and migration type.
 Then I create this task and execute it.
 From here, the task execution handles the work.
 Find this task, once it is running, in *nova.conductor.tasks.live_migrate*.

 *nova.conductor.manager.ComputeTaskManager._live_migrate* ->